 This is perhaps the most common mistake companies make with their surveys, and it wastes valuable insight.
 Customer comments are a window into how your customers feel, which is critical because customers’ feelings shape future behaviors such as promoting you or leaving you for a competitor.
 A serious approach to customer feedback uses comments analysis to rigorously quantify this unstructured data.

-If you’re worried you’re making one of these errors (or any other!), we can make your survey smarter.
-Start by getting a Free Mini-Audit of your current survey.
+If you’re worried you’re making one of these errors (or any other!), we can make your surveys smart.
+Let’s talk about your customer surveys.